CarsonDavis/CarsonDavis.github.io/_posts/2021-07-10-luscious_locks.md

     }
 </style>

-I hated haircuts, but it was the second to last day of school and my dad told me I could have any hair cut I wanted...4th grade me thought indians were _awesome_...so obviously I got a mohawk.
+I hated haircuts, but it was the second to last day of school and my dad told me I could have any hair cut I wanted, and 4th grade me thought indians were _awesome_...so obviously I got a mohawk.

-Months passed, and I still hated hair cuts, and with this deep precedent of follicular autonomy set, I proceeded to go the next four year without seeing the inside of a barber shop.
+Months passed, and I still hated hair cuts, so with this deep precedent of follicular autonomy set, I proceeded to go the next four years without seeing the inside of a barber shop.
 It started off as a joke, but then long hair became kinda my thing, and then I found out you could donate it to kids with cancer, and so clearly I couldn't cut it with that knowledge in hand.

 <div class="grid-container grid-2x2">
     <div>